 Marble Stone

-Marble is a metamorphic rock composed of recrystallized carbonate minerals, most commonly calcite or dolomite.
+Marble stone is a metamorphic rock composed of recrystallized carbonate minerals, most commonly calcite or dolomite.

 Ten circular samples of various marble textures in different colors, including black, gray, white, beige, blue, red, pink, brown, yellow, and green.